DJCordhose/ecmascript-2015-iojs/README.md

 // { done: false, value: 'name1' }
 ```

+As long as 'done' is false, `for..of` will keep on going.

 *Note: The spread operator `...` - which has not been implemented in io.js, yet - uses the same
 protocol to enumerate all values of an `iterable`.*

-Generators can help to simplify this, by reducing a bit of boiler plate code.
-The generator both creates the
+Generators can help to simplify this by reducing a bit of boiler plate code.
+A generator both creates the
 `iterator` and supplies its implementation.
-You no longer provide a `next`-method, but rather implement the
-generator in a sequential style.
-Instead of `return` you use `yield` to provide values for iteration.
+To indicate that a function is a generator,
+you use the `function*` declaration.

-You pay for this with some obscure new syntax, though.
-This code does the same thing as the example before.
-Note
+This code does the same thing as the example before:
-that generator functions use the `function*` declaration.

 ```JavaScript
 const uniqueNamesIterable = {